damolinx/vscode-sorbetto/README.md

 - Migration to `esbuild` enables minification and bundling, resulting in a significantly smaller extension footprint.

 ## Multi-root Workspaces
 [Multi-root workspaces](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) allow developers to work on multiple project folders simultaneously within a single VS Code window.
-Each folder is treated independently, with its own settings, extensions, and language server instances.
-Extensions must be intentionally coded to handle all references as potentially belonging to different projects—and Sorbetto is designed with this in mind, creating a separate Sorbet LSP client for every configured workspace folder.
+This model requires for extensions to follow specific rules to work correctly as they must resolve all references to specific project roots.
+Sorbetto 0.3.0 was updated with this in mind, creating one  Sorbet LSP client for every configured workspace folder.

 Two aspects to be aware of: